Chicago Work Visa Attorneys

 Finally, fifth preference EB-5 visas are available to foreign individuals who participate in the Immigrant Investment Program.
 This program allows individuals to quickly obtain residence in the U.S. in return for a qualifying investment in new commercial enterprises that provide jobs to U.S. workers.
 Labor certification is waived for EB-5 visas.

 Once the preliminary documents have been filed, you will determine which preference category you will fall under (E1-E5).
 The application process for each category will be varied.
-The most efficient strategy at this stage in your immigration journey is to enlist the help of Ray Law International and allow our attorneys to guide you to the category that best fits your situation.
+The most efficient strategy at this stage in your immigration journey is to enlist the help of Ray Law International and allow our work visa attorneys in Chicago to guide you to the category that best fits your situation.

 “Ray Law Office is a winning team” - A Satisfied Client

 Contact Us Today